 I work during the daytime and some evenings, and parking is available.

-I have sessions available during the day and evenings, though not at weekends.
+ZOOM and telephone sessions are available during the day and evenings, though not at weekends.
 I am able to be flexible to fit in with clients' family and work commitments.